DaXuanGarden/BioCycleMR/README.md

 - **Wang Xuanyu**: An undergraduate student majoring in Traditional Chinese Medicine from the 2021 cohort at Tianjin University of Traditional Chinese Medicine.
 With a keen interest in the convergence of age-old medical wisdom and contemporary genetic research, Wang Xuanyu plays an integral role in shaping the essence of `BioCycleMR`.

-- **Zhang Yangyang**: A dedicated undergraduate student of the 2021 batch majoring in Clinical Medicine at Fudan University.
+- **Zhang Yangyang**: An undergraduate student of the 2021 batch majoring in Clinical Medicine at Fudan University.
 Zhang's expertise and enthusiasm for eQTL and immune cell data have added depth to the capabilities of the package.

 ## Key Features